7 Ways to Promote and Market your Business

 The easiest way to promote and market your business effectively is by talking to customers!

-You should do this at every given opportunity, through phone calls, face-to-face interactions, and where relevant through surveys published via CRM's, email marketing, social media, et al.
+You should do this at every given opportunity, through phone calls, face-to-face interactions, and where relevant through surveys published via CRM's, email marketing, social media, etc.

 Always establish what you are doing right and what else the customer might buy from you, in terms of products or services.